ccorprew22/lyft-price-tracker/README.md

 # ALSO

-I am not sure how legal this all is, so I am working on this to make a cool project, but do not plan to actually continously run a bot on Lyft's website when this is all completed.
+I am not sure how legal this all is, so I am working on this to make a cool project, but I do not plan to actually continously run a bot on Lyft's website when this is all completed.